Paul has a passion for new technology and taught digital media studies in the UK for a number of years. He now lives in

 - It's effective at both shielding my lap from heat and keeping the temperature of the machine down.
 It uses lightweight aluminum to act as a heat sink and it really does work.

 My iLap Cons

 - It's not the most affordable stand out there.
-I personally think it's worth every cent that I paid for it, but some may disagree.
+I personally think it's worth every cent that I paid for it, but some people may disagree.

 Cooler Master NotePal U3 PLUS: Versatile and Attractive

 I have a Cooler Master NotePal U3 PLUS in my office room and I love it.
 It's a comfortable, durable, and sturdy stand that's also versatile.
 While the U3 Plus costs more than most coolers, it's worth the extra expense, in my opinion.

 My U3 Plus Pros

 - The meshed design disperses the heat quickly and effectively.

 - I love the light-up effect when the cooler is on, it looks super cool.

 - The fans are well built and adjustable.
 They are pretty quiet too.
 I like it that you can customize their positioning for maximum cooling effect.